JOHN HORRIGAN

 "THE NEW ENGLAND LIGHTHOUSE STORM AND YANKEE GALE"

 From October 3rd through the 5th, in the same year of 1851, the Yankee Gale lambasted the Gulf of St. Lawrence and decimated much of the New England fishing fleets.
-Dozens of ships were lost (19 from Gloucester alone) and over 160 lives were lost in the worst maritime disaster in the history of Prince Edwards Island and the Canadian Atlantic Provinces.
+Dozens of ships were lost (19 from Gloucester alone) and over 160 lives were lost in the worst maritime disaster in the history of Prince Edward's Island and the Canadian Atlantic Provinces.
+Join New England folklorist John Horrigan as he presents a lecture on these two powerful and devastating storms.

 CLICK HERE FOR MORE DETAILS ABOUT THE NEW ENGLAND LIGHTHOUSE STORM AND YANKEE GALE